Discount

 The biggest mistake people make with thermometers, however, is using the wrong type.
 Here are the two main types of thermometers:

-A probe thermometer includes a small metal rod or 'bullet' used to detect air temperature surrounding the device.
-This means you are detecting area around you.
+A probe thermometer includes a small metal rod or 'bullet' used to detect ambient temperature (air surrounding the device).
+This means you are detecting area around you looking for 'pockets' or abnormal temperature.

 Example Probe Thermometer: